Přerov: Economy

 The main employer based in the city is Meopta, a multinational company manufacturing various products mainly in the field of optics.
 It was founded in 1933.

-Other major industrial companies include Precheza (representative of the chemical industry founded in 1894, owned by Agrofert) and DPOV (a subsidiary of České dráhy focused on repairs and modernization of railway rolling stock).
+Other major industrial companies include Precheza (representative of the chemical industry founded in 1894, owned by Agrofert) and DPOV (a subsidiary of České dráhy focused on repairs and modernisation of railway rolling stock).

 Přerov is known for the Zubr Brewery.
 The brewery was founded in 1872.

 Transport

+The D1 motorway goes around the city.

-The city is a major railway junction with main lines to Prague via Olomouc, Warsaw via Ostrava, and Vienna via Břeclav, and a regional line to Brno.
+Přerov is a major railway junction and has direct connections with Prague, Brno and Ostrava in the Czech Republic, Warsaw and Kraków in Poland, Bratislava and Prešov in Slovakia, Vienna and Graz in Austria, and Budapest in Hungary.

 A public domestic and private international airport is located in Přerov.
 It was established in 2013 by transformation from original military airport Přerov–Bochoř.